Find out when transactions involving land and buildings are exempt from VAT.

 4.7 Moorings and parking facilities for houseboats

-If you supply a mooring for a houseboat of a type described in VAT treatment of caravans and houseboats (Notice 701/20) your supply is exempt.
+If you supply a mooring for a houseboat of a type described in Caravans and houseboats (VAT Notice 701/20) your supply is exempt.
 If you supply a mooring and garage or parking space to a houseboat owner your supply of the garage or parking space is also exempt providing it is reasonably close to the mooring.

 5. Sports facilities and physical recreation